 And so the squat edifice of wood and brick would become known as the Sisters’ Building by the children unlucky enough to go there, but lucky enough to survive their time within.

-Christina, not her real name but the name the priest decided he could pronounce, had only ever seen the building from the back of her family’s wagon as they past by, and had never spoken of it.
+Christina, not her real name but the name the priest decided he could pronounce, had only ever seen the building from the back of her family’s wagon as they passed by, and had never spoken of it before.
 The dark fearful whispers everyone saved for the structure had ensured she was much too frightened to allow her mouth to contain the words.

-Some topics were never uttered except by the very strong and extremely brave.
+Some topics were never uttered except by the very strong and extremely brave, or more likely foolish.
 Topics like Christina’s real name or talk of the late night jump dances; somethings you just didn’t say out loud.
-Not if the eyes of the priest and sisters were to pass you by.
+Not if you wanted the eyes of the priest and sisters to pass you by.
 Avoidance was often the best method of dealing with that which could harm you.

 But the days of avoiding this particular fear were over now that the priest had spoken.
 Christiana had been deemed old enough to be taken by the church, and her family had no choice as the soldiers bundled her and her cousins up in the back of the wagon that would deliver them.
 There was a powerlessness in life that Christina could feel even at her young age.